 - Alcohol-Based Shellac Primer (BIN)

-Flush out the sprayer with ammonia, or denatured alcohol.
+Flush out the sprayer with ammonia or denatured alcohol.
 I use ammonia mixed with warm water to clean BIN from my sprayer.
 You can buy cheap bottles of ammonia for a couple dollars.
 Denatured alcohol is more expensive, but also works really good for cleaning clogged filters.
 Wear protective gloves to prevent skin exposure.

-Cleaning Graco Airless Spray Tips
+Clean Graco Airless Spray Tips

 Don't forget to clean your Graco spray tips after each use.
 Leaving paint inside the orifice of the spray tip clogs the hole when the paint dries, and next time you need to spray, the tip will be unusable.